 - Carry out other projects as assigned.

-QUALIFICATIONS: To perform this job successfully, the person in this position is expected to have a complete understanding of FWW’s Strategic Organizing model and an ability to develop campaign strategy.
-The Senior Organizer will be expected to work closely with organizing staff, volunteers and allied organizations to ensure campaigns are moving forward to achieve programmatic goals.
+To perform this job successfully, the person in this position is expected to have a complete understanding of FWW’s Strategic Organizing model and an ability to develop campaign strategy.
+The Senior Organizer will be expected to work closely with volunteers and allied organizations to ensure campaigns are moving forward to achieve FWW’s programmatic goals.

 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Education/Experience: Bachelor’s Degree or combination of relevant education and experience.
-Three years of full-time experience organizing.
-Clear demonstration of ability to develop effective organizing strategies.
+- Education/Experience: Bachelor’s Degree or combination of relevant education and experience.
+One to three years of full-time experience organizing.
+Demonstration of ability to develop effective organizing strategies.
 Familiarity with California politics and northern California communities.
 Familiarity and experience working on elections strategies a plus.
 Development experience and experience working with donors a plus.

 Click here to apply.
 Please include your resume, cover letter and three professional references to be considered.